-Appendix 7: Case Management Flow Chart
+Appendix 6: Case Management Flow Chart

-The Head of Safeguarding to lead the review of case management and implement learning from the review process
+and implement learning from the review process

-Appendix 8: Safeguarding Roles and Responsibilities
+Appendix 7: Safeguarding Roles and Responsibilities

 Manchester United has appointed a Head of Safeguarding, who provides strategic leadership on safeguarding, case management and safer recruitment across the club and its partners.
 As part of the service level agreement with Group HR, the Head of Safeguarding is responsible for safeguarding in the Foundation and ensures on its behalf compliance with national legislation, Affiliated Football Regulations, and the Premier League Rules Section S: The Safeguarding of Children and Adults at Risk, and Safer Recruitment.